bradtraversy/jsdoc-examples/readme.md

 # JSDoc Example

-This is a dummy script program to show you how to use JSDoc for documenting your JavaScript and also using it for type checking.
+This is some example code to show you how to use JSDoc for documenting your JavaScript and also using it for type checking.

 ### Usage